 (10) Costs of credit institutions (e.g. fees for transfers or booking lines) are to be borne by the customer.

-(12) The respective transaction ID shall be deemed to be clear proof of the successful dispatch of cryptocurrencies; this is publicly available and can be viewed at any time.
-For the cryptocurrencies currently offered by Coinfinity, for example, via the following websites: Bitcoin: https://blockchain.info/Ether: https://etherscan.ioDash: https://chainz.crytoid.info/dash/
+(12) The respective transaction ID is considered clear proof of the successful sending of cryptocurrencies; this is publicly available and can be viewed at any time.
+For Bitcoin, for example, via the following website: Bitcoin: https://mempool.space/de/

-§ 5 Warranty and Risk Sharing
+§ 5 Warranty and risk distribution

-(2) Every consumer must waive his right of withdrawal for an effective conclusion of a contract with Coinfinity : Immediately after the conclusion of the contract and with the express consent of the consumer pursuant to Section 18 (1) (11) FAGG, the early performance of the contract shall be commenced before the expiry of the 14-day withdrawal period.
-By the express active consent of the consumer and his knowledge of the loss of his right of withdrawal in the order process, this enables Coinfinity to deliver cryptocurrencies before the expiry of the right of withdrawal.
-The consumer's active consent and awareness is provided by clicking/checking a checkbox.
-Cryptocurrencies are a digital content that is not stored on a physical data carrier within the meaning of § 18 para 1 Z 11 FAGG.
-The customer will receive a separate confirmation of the contract, including instructions on the loss of the right of withdrawal, after the conclusion of the contract as well as a download option of the GTC via email in accordance with § 7 para 3 FAGG transmitted.
+(1) Every consumer must waive his right of withdrawal pursuant to § 11 FAGG for an effective conclusion of a contract with Coinfinity : Immediately after the conclusion of the contract and with the express consent of the consumer pursuant to § 18 para.
+1 no. 11 FAGG, the early fulfillment of the contract shall commence before the expiry of the 14-day withdrawal period.
+Through the express active consent of the consumer and his awareness of the loss of his right of withdrawal in the ordering process, the consumer enables Coinfinity to deliver cryptocurrencies before the expiry of the right of withdrawal.
+The consumer's active consent and acknowledgement is given by clicking/checking a checkbox.
+Cryptocurrencies are digital content that is not stored on a physical data carrier within the meaning of § 18 para.
+1 no. 11 FAGG.
+The customer will receive a separate confirmation of the contract, including instructions on the loss of the right of withdrawal, after conclusion of the contract as well as a download option of the GTC via e-mail in accordance with § 7 para.
+3 FAGG.

-§ 7 Disclaimer
+§ 7 Exclusion of liability